South Burlingame Resources

 Our training is the same as the nationwide CERT program.

+You are welcome to participate in most team activities without completing NET training.
+We lead workshops and share info on household readiness.
 The team, and your neighbors, would rather educate you now, than have to save you in a crisis.

-If you can’t take NET class but have equipment, like a generator or chain saw; or if you have skills helpful in a disaster, let us know.
+If you can’t take NET class but have equipment, like a generator or chainsaw; or if you have skills helpful in a disaster, let us know.

 Helpful skills include the obvious, like structure evaluation, radio, and medical — and the not-so-obvious, such as comforting scared kids, feeding large groups, logistics, personnel management, animal control, and mental health.